bgulla/boozer/README.md

 ## Build Pictures
 Photos of the bar making process are available [here](https://imgur.com/a/7jnrc).

+## FAQs
+Most of your questions can probably be answered in the [reddit post](https://www.reddit.com/r/Homebrewing/comments/8lc1wp/introducing_boozer_raspberrypi_controlled/) or the [Hackaday feature](https://hackaday.com/2018/05/28/boozer-tells-the-internet-how-much-you-drink-if-you-want-it-to/).

 ## Updates
 * 5-22-2018: Temperature sensors are now optional.